 The thing is, a massive chunk of what we learn is informal – it’s through the books, articles, and videos we consume every day, and the context in which we apply them through work and our interactions with our peers, customers and managers.
 That means many L&D teams probably ought to think about rebalancing their own mixes.

 Here’s how you can get started and engage learners:

-– Second, increase engagement by building a learning culture that really values informal learning.
+- Increase engagement by building a learning culture that really values informal learning.

-– Third (and this is a vital step), engage learners by opening up the line of sight into all that informal learning.
+- Engage learners by opening up the line of sight into all that informal learning.

 How would it change the learning environment if your employees could see what their peers were learning about, consume that same content and easily share it with others on their teams?
 How would it change the learning environment if you and managers within your organization had a line of sight into all the learning employees were really doing?
 It would probably help you make better, smarter, more targeted investments in learning programs.
 It would certainly give you more insight into the problems employees are trying to solve.